chipbaber/apex_banner_snippet/README.md

 ## Code Snippets for APEX Banner Image Creation Video

 - Banner images in this example should be 1920x320.
-Please see the /imgs folder for examples.
+Please see the example images in git repo.

 - Core HTML Code